andrewgryan/leaflet-html/README.md

 ## Events

-Leaflet events are wrapped in CustomElement events and available in the `detail` property of the Event.
+Leaflet events are wrapped in CustomEvents and available in the `detail` property of the Event.
 By default, the "ready" event is triggered by the map element.

 ```html